jkmcnk/untweetify/README.md

 bash untweetify.sh nuke
 ```

-It will run a long while, as you are only allowed to delete 50 tweets every 15 minutes.
+It will run a long while, as you are rate limited to deleting at most 50 tweets every 15 minutes.
+By default we do 45 tweets every 16 minutes as rate limiting never really works fine.
 Run this in a `screen` session or somesuch.

 Once it's done, all the IDs of the tweets deleted are in `deleted.txt`, and there's also a file `failed.txt` that contains the IDs of the tweets that failed to be deleted.